simatic-ax/renovate-config/README.md

 ## Execution

-The job for the renovate is running once a week on weekend.
-It checks all reposetories that are stored in the space named Ax - see config file with the setting: autodiscoverFilter = "simatic-ax/*"
+The job for the renovate is running once a week on weekend. **At the moment still manually** It checks all reposetories that are stored in the space named Ax - see config file with the setting: autodiscoverFilter = "simatic-ax/*"

 # Local Setup